RocketSoftware/uniface-ux/src/ux/framework/README.md

 ## Sub-Widget Composition
+Widgets can include sub-widgets to enable reuse of existing widget functionality.
+Sub-widgets make it possible to:

+- Reuse of existing widgets within other widgets
+- Automatic delegation of properties to sub-widgets.
+- Automatic delegation of triggers of sub-widgets.

-Widgets can be enhanced with sub-widgets.
-Sub-widgets are regular JS widget classes that are not directly bound to a Uniface data object (component, collection, occurrence or field) but instead ‘plugged’ into a parent widget so is functionality can be reused.
-Sub-widgets are defined statically or dynamically.
+Sub-widgets are standard JavaScript widget classes, but unlike top-level widgets, they are not directly bound to a Uniface data object.
+Instead, they are plugged into a parent widget, making their functionality available in a modular and reusable way.
+Sub-widgets can be defined statically or dynamically

 * `Static` sub-widgets are defined as part of the static widget structure of the parent widget.
 There are several workers that provide the definition of a static sub-widget.
 They are resolved during the loading (parsing) of the static widget class.
 All objects using this widget will get the same set of sub-widgets.

 * `Dynamic` sub-widgets are defined from object definitions (properties and/or the component structure).
 There are several workers available that read object definitions in a specific way and create sub-widgets accordingly.
 This happens as part the `processLayout()` and `onConnect()` lifecycle methods.
 Every objects has its own set of sub-widgets as defined in their object definition.

 Both static and dynamic sub-widgets feed the sub-widget definition of the widget instance.
 After the `onConnect()` method, both static and dynamic sub-widgets are treated by the UX Widget Framework in the same way.
-Sub-widgets bring:

-- Reuse of existing widgets within other widgets
-- Automatic delegation of properties to sub-widgets.
-- Automatic delegation of triggers of sub-widgets.

 To make use of implicit property and trigger delegation, properties and trigger names need to be prefixed by the sub-widget ID.
 For static sub-widgets, the sub-widget ID is defined as part of the worker that defines the sub-widget.
 For dynamic sub-widgets, the sub-widget ID is provided by the object definition.
 It is the Worker that creates the sub-widgets that controls this and typically varies.
 Check out the Worker’s documentation.